-One of Plex-Earth's many features is the ability to snap DWG objects at an imported terrain.
+One of Plex-Earth's many features is the ability to snap DWG objects on imported terrain.
 This way, the designer, can have the capacity to place their object with high accuracy and have a very good understanding of their projects for their proposals.

-In the following tutorial, we are going to see how we can snap an object to a terrain model, created with Plex-Earth 5D.
+In the following tutorial, we are going to see how we can snap an object to a terrain model, created with Plex-Earth.

 Step 1: Import Terrain

-In case you don't have a surface to work on, luckily, Plex-Earth has got you covered.
-Plex-Earth 5D gives you the opportunity to import great analysis terrain from our provider, Mapzen, straight into AutoCAD and BricsCAD.
-You can witness yourself by following the steps described here.
+In case you don't have a surface to work with, luckily, Plex-Earth has got you covered.
+Plex-Earth gives you the opportunity to import terrain information from our providers straight into AutoCAD and BricsCAD.
+Click here for more information on how to import terrain models.

 After georeferencing your drawing, go to the AutoCAD or BricsCAD ribbon, choose the "Insert" tab and click "Insert" to import your model to CAD.

 Alternatively, if there is already a design in the workspace, this step can be ignored.

 According to the various needs, the user can specify an insertion point and choose some other settings.

 In order to snap an object onto the terrain using Plex-Earth, you need to have a terrain mesh object in your CAD workspace as the terrain initially imported is a dynamic Plex-Earth element.

 To do so, click on the Insert button located in the Terrain Manager and choose Tin Mesh.